A Graph Minors Approach to Temporal Sequences: Concluding remarks

 A central question seems to be the following.

-\begin{oque} Is there a polynomial time algorithm that checks whether a given temporal sequences is a minor of another temporal sequence? \end{oque}
+\begin{oque} Is there a polynomial time algorithm that checks whether a given temporal sequences is a temporal minor of another temporal sequence? \end{oque}

 We have studied planarity of temporal sequences.
-It is natural to ask whether similar results hold for other minor-closed properties — in particular, bounded tree-width.
-To this end, we introduce a notion of structural properties that can be shared across a temporal sequence.
-A graph property is called \emph{structural} if it assigns to each graph \( G \) with this property a structure such that the property is preserved under taking minors — for example, an embedding of \( G \) induces embeddings on all minors of \( G \), and similarly, a tree decomposition of \( G \) yields tree decompositions for all minors of \( G \), with no increase in width or adhesion.
+It is natural to ask whether similar results hold for other minor-closed properties.
+In particular, investigating an analogue of bounded tree-width might be the next step.
+Admitting a tree decomposition of width bounded by some given constant $w$ is a property like planarity, in the sense that such a tree decomposition enriches the structure of the graph and it yields a tree decompositions for all the minors of the graph with no increase in width or adhesion.
+Hence we can define a `simultaneous tree decomposition' and by extension `simultaneous treewidth'.